gwrxuk/CarbonEmissionDetection/README.md

 ## Project Structure

 - `main.go`: The entry point of the application, initializing routes and starting the server.
-- `handlers/item.go`: Contains HTTP handlers for managing items in the application, including creating, updating, and deleting items.
+- `handlers/item.go`: Contains HTTP handlers for Restful API.
 - `models/item.go`: Defines the data model for items, which includes the properties and methods related to items.
 - `routers/router.go`: Configures the routes for the application, mapping HTTP endpoints to their corresponding handlers.
 - `utils/helper.go`: Contains utility functions for image processing and interaction with the AI models.